Skip to main content

 • Last Revised: January 31, 2024

-• Summary: In order to efficiently ensure security for information systems, it is necessary to implement consistent security measures (security by design) from planning to operation of information systems.
-This document describes the security implementation contents and requirements in each process and defines the roles of related parties in order to grasp the security measures in the system life cycle from a bird's eye view.
+• Summary: In order to efficiently ensure security for information systems, it is necessary to implement consistent security measures (Security by Design) from planning to operation of information systems.
+This document describes the security implementation contents and requirements at each process and defines the roles of related parties in order to take a panoramic view of security measures in the system life cycle.

-References _ Cloud Services ISMAP Control Measures Standards (PDF / 235 kb)
+Reference Material _ Cloud Service ISMAP Control Standard (PDF / 235 kb)

-* "Reference Materials _ Cloud Service ISMAP Management Policy Standards" can be viewed only when the following two JIS standards are purchased.
+* "Reference Material _ Standard for Cloud Service ISMAP Management Measures" can be viewed only if the following two JIS standards have been purchased.

 JIS Q 27014:2015 (ISO/IEC 27014:2013)